-There are four areas we suggest covering to make sure your website is properly optimized.
+There are four areas we suggest covering to make sure your website is optimized correctly.

-- Code - Ensure your website is properly coded, loads well and timely, and contains few errors.
+- Code - Ensure your website is coded correctly, loads well and timely, and contains few errors.
 If a search engine can't find it, it can't index the page.

 - Content - Keyword-rich content that builds expertise, authority, and trustworthiness.
 The content should be ready for humans to read but have some technical elements in place.